SPARDAXOS/Iris/README.md

 # Iris
-General game backend in Unity that includes asset loading pipeline using Addressables and with a netcode built using NGO and Relay for offline/online multiplayer.
+Template for Unity that includes a general game backend, asset loading pipeline using Addressables and a netcode built using NGO and Relay for offline/online multiplayer.